lmbarros/OSGUIsh/README.txt

 terminal.

 ThreeObjects:
-Show three objects.
+Shows three objects.
 Two of them (the tree and the strawberry) have events associated to them.
 Both share the event handlers for "MouseEnter" and "MouseLeave".
 They also have handlers for double-click events (though, these are not shared).

+FocusPolicies:
+Allows to test the different focus policies for mouse wheel and keyboard events.